kiboschool/tk-future-proof-with-python/src/future-proof-with-python.md

 You are encouraged to seek out additional practice outside of the practice problems included in the course.

-## Program schedule

-Below is the  schedule for the program.
-Each day, your community managers will post a "Daily Peak" in Discord to share events for the day.

-<div style="width:100%;height:500px;"><iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTLFayXhj7x-r-CJ-0VdGMpK8w-8FtAo2zv2sqslFHRZes9CgoSenIc_V26HrDwDn_QAzp_v7q81Z6J/embed?" frameborder="0" sandbox="allow-scripts allow-popups allow-top-navigation-by-user-activation allow-forms allow-same-origin" allowfullscreen="" style="width: 100%; height: 100%; border-radius: 1px; pointer-events: auto; background-color: white;"></iframe></div>
+Now, you are ready to start onboarding.
+Tap "Next Lesson" below

 ---

-Copyright © 2022 Kibo, Inc. All Rights Reserved.
+Copyright © 2023 Kibo, Inc. All Rights Reserved.